HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation/index.md

 !!! note
     This guide only applies for HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.
-    The currently supported version combination are:
+    The currently supported version combination is:

       - HCL Digital Experience CF213
       - HCL Leap 9.3.2